 — THE BOSTON PHOENIX

-Before moving to Boston, MA in 2001, Ilona was an orchestra artist (flute, piccolo) in the Latvian National Symphony Orchestra.
-Her academic credentials include a Professional Diploma in Music Performance from Berklee College of Music and a Master of Arts in Music Performance from the Jāzeps Vītols Latvian Academy of Music, a highly-regarded institution located in Riga, Latvia, her native country.
+Before moving to Boston, MA, in 2001, Ilona was an orchestra artist (flute, piccolo) with the Latvian National Symphony Orchestra.
+Her academic credentials include a Professional Diploma in Music Performance from the Berklee College of Music and a Master of Arts in Music Performance from the Jāzeps Vītols Latvian Academy of Music, a prestigious institution located in Riga, Latvia, her native country.
+Through the Erasmus Exchange Program she studied at the ArtEZ Academy of Music, Enschede, Netherlands, and at the Guildhall School of Music & Drama, London, UK.

-Since 2000, Ilona has participated in numerous projects including recording and performing at jazz festivals in the US and abroad, an international jazz celebration at the UN, classical solo recitals in the US, Canada, and Latvia, performances at the Latvian Embassy in Washington, DC, Boston Symphony Hall, and many other concerts spanning various genres.
-Ilona has served as a panelist for the National Endowment for the Arts.
+Since 2000, Ilona has participated in numerous projects, including: recording and performing at jazz festivals in the US and abroad; an international jazz celebration at the UN; classical solo recitals in the US, Canada, Mexico, and Latvia; and concerts at the Latvian Embassy in Washington, DC, and Boston Symphony Hall, among others.
+She has also served as a panelist for the National Endowment for the Arts.
+Ilona is a voting member of the GRAMMY Recording Academy, ASCAP (American Society of Composers, Authors, and Publishers), and the Boston Musicians' Association Local 9-535, American Federation of Musicians, Boston, MA.

 Photo © Gaia Petrelli Wilmer